girino/gpu-nip13-miner/README.md

 ## Kernel Implementations

-The miner includes multiple OpenCL kernel implementations, each optimized for different hardware:
+The miner includes two OpenCL kernel implementations, each optimized for different hardware:

 - **default**: Our original implementation, optimized for CPUs and Intel GPUs
 - **ckolivas**: Adapted from sgminer's ckolivas kernel, optimized for NVIDIA and AMD GPUs
-- **phatk**: Adapted from bfgminer's phatk kernel
-- **diakgcn**: Adapted from bfgminer's diakgcn kernel
-- **diablo**: Adapted from bfgminer's diablo kernel
-- **poclbm**: Adapted from bfgminer's poclbm kernel

 The `-kernel auto` option (default) automatically selects the best kernel based on your device:
 - CPUs and Intel GPUs → `default`
 - NVIDIA, AMD, and other GPUs → `ckolivas`

 You can manually select a kernel using the `-kernel` flag.
-Use `-benchmark` to test all kernels and find the best one for your hardware.
+Use `-benchmark` to test both kernels and find the best one for your hardware.

 All kernels are located in the `kernel/` directory:
 - Original kernels are kept for reference (not used in compilation)